redox-os/website/content/news/this-month-250630.md

 - (doc) James Matlik fixed the kernel recipe source location in the "System Call Tracing" page
 - (doc) Wildan Mubarok added questions for the `REPO_BINARY` environment variable on the Developer FAQ
 - (doc) Wildan Mubarok added a README in the bootloader repository
-- (doc) Wildan Mubarok added the [lychee](https://lychee.cli.rs/) tool on the book CI to verify broken links
+- (doc) Wildan Mubarok added the [lychee](https://lychee.cli.rs/) tool in the book CI to verify broken links
 - (doc) auronandace added a reference for [Rust security](https://yevh.github.io/rust-security-handbook/) in the book
 - (doc) Brooks McMillin fixed the Periodic Table executable location in the "Trying Out Redox" page